 Lady Gaga’s new song Artpop says that she is in the entertainment business for the music and not the “bling” (flashy possessions).
 Similarly, we professional archaeologists are in our business for archaeological information and not the bling.
 Nonetheless, it was interesting and a bit fun to find out how valuable these artifacts are in crass monetary terms.

-I thought the Duck River Cache would certainly be valued higher than Sandy, but you have to remember that Sandy has become a national celebrity since his appearance on a U.S. postage stamp.
+I thought the Duck River Cache would certainly be valued higher than The Ancestor, but you have to remember that The Ancestor has become a national celebrity since his appearance on a U.S. postage stamp.
 This star quality and his new status as an official state artifact has no doubt increased his value.
-For insurance purposes, Sandy was appraised at $800,000 to $1,200,000, which in my mind further raises the ancient Sellars artist to bonafide master sculptor status.
+For insurance purposes, The Ancestor was appraised at $800,000 to $1,200,000, which in my mind further raises the ancient Sellars artist to bonafide master sculptor status.

-Now that PBS has brought Sandy and the Duck River Cache to the attention of both national and international television audiences via regular television transmissions, cable connections, and satellite hookups and placed a very high monetary value on these artifacts, we all trust that Dr. Jefferson Chapman (Museum Director) and his fine staff at the Frank H. McClung Museum of Natural History & Culture have implemented security measures sufficient to protect these famous artifacts from theft both now and in the years to come.
+Now that PBS has brought The Ancestor and the Duck River Cache to the attention of both national and international television audiences via regular television transmissions, cable connections, and satellite hookups—and placed a very high monetary value on these artifacts—we all trust that Dr. Jefferson Chapman (Museum Director) and his fine staff at the Frank H. McClung Museum of Natural History & Culture have implemented security measures sufficient to protect these famous artifacts from theft both now and in the years to come.

 Peacock, Charles K., Duck River Cache: Tennessee’s Greatest Archaeological Find.
 Reprinted and updated by H.C.
 Brehm and Quentin R. Bass II in the Mini-Histories Series, 1984.

 Seever, William J., “A Cache of Idols and Chipped Flint Instruments In Tennessee,” The Antiquarian, Volume 1, Part 6, June 1897.